-Elias is a vibrant company providing quality products and services bridging the gaps between game developers and music composers.
+Elias is a vibrant company providing high quality tools and services, bridging the gaps between game developers, sound designers and music composers.
+With a modern and fast workflow and deep game engine integration, Elias’ audio tools enable unprecedented creative control.

 A BIT OF HISTORY